broly/HaloNet/README.md

  9. User registration and logining via game
  10. Log support

+Author got inspiration from BigWorld game engine, Python and UE4

 In this release used is only Unreal Engine 4.
 And most features can be also used via blueprints